 BullyJuice, aka Darryl Williams Junior, is one of the best in the business when it comes to circuit and HIIT workouts.

-His videos will make you sweat and work your core muscles.
-The best part is, you can feel Williams’ energy through the screen as he completes exercises along with you.
+His videos will make you sweat and work your core muscles, and the best part is—you can feel Williams’ energy through the screen as he completes exercises along with you.

 His videos vary in length, with most of them around the 30 to 40-minute mark.
-The exercises are the opposite of laborious and are filled with different movements to keep you focussed and on track.
+The exercises are the opposite of laborious, though, and are filled with different movements to keep you focused and on track.

-Williams creates comprehensive 30-day workout schedules for free, and most of these don’t require equipment – which means no excuses.
+Williams creates comprehensive 30-day workout schedules for free, and most of them don’t require equipment—which means no excuses.
 Williams’ expert knowledge is perfect for beginners and advanced fitness enthusiasts looking to take training a little further.

-Since starting the channel three years ago, Williams has consistently gained popularity, particularly in the past year.
-At the time of writing, the channel boasts 1.1 million subscribers.
+Since starting the channel around four years ago, Williams has consistently gained popularity, particularly since COVID.
+At the time of writing, the channel boasts around 1.8 million subscribers.

 26. Tiffany Rothe Fitness